Assessment issues

 You may need to submit your work electronically via Canvas, for which you should follow the submission guidance on your assignment.
 You MUST ensure your assignment has been submitted to the correct area on Canvas.
 Your assignment tutor will advise on the process of e-submission if it is required.

-Late assignments should be submitted within 10 working days of the original due date, following submission of an Extenuating Circumstances Form, if appropriate.
+Late assignments should be submitted within 10 working days of the original due date, and you should submit an Extenuating Circumstances Form, if appropriate.
 The Extenuating Circumstances Form is available on UCB Portal.

 Please note that cut-off dates for late submissions apply and are set 10 working days after the original hand-in date of the work.
 After the cut-off dates, you will not be allowed to submit any late assignments, even if you have Extenuating Circumstances to cover them.
 Failure to meet this deadline will mean you may have to submit during the re-sit period at the end of your current level of study.